dpuelz/MachineLearning_MSBA-WP/discussions/week2.md

 In the data visualization [slide deck](/slides/week2-dataviz.pdf), there are figures from major media outlets that are bad!
 The slides are divided into six plotting pitfalls:

-• Axis trickery
+1. Axis trickery
-• Violations of basic math
+2. Violations of basic math
-• Nearly content-free figures
+3. Nearly content-free figures
-• Gratuitous chartjunk
+4. Gratuitous chartjunk
-• Poorly chosen 3D graphics
+5. Poorly chosen 3D graphics
-• Bad design choices
+6. Bad design choices

-  Please go through each of these figures (in the data viz hall of shame) and briefly describe how they are wrong or misleading.
-Discuss with your classmates.
+Please choose one figure in each of these plotting pitfall categories and answer the following questions:

+- What is the figure trying to convey?
+- Why is it failing to convey this message?
+What errors are made?
+- What is your proposed solution for fixing this bad figure?